Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 What Tivo did is find and exploit a bug in the GPL 2 which was fixed in the next version to prevent that exploit.

-In the meantime, this stalls AMT/ME (Score:2, Interesting)
+In the meantime, this stalls AMT/ME (Score:4, Interesting)

 See subject: Stop it's ability to send info. outward via router port filtering ala ports 16992-16995 that Intel AMT/ME uses so filter those ports in a modem/router external to OS/PC.
 Intel ME/AMT operates from your mobo but has NO CONTROL OF YOUR MODEM/ROUTER!